AndreiFerradesign/TestAPPMovieList/Moviecorn/README.md

 - A table with a loaded list of movies,
 - Detailed description screen of the selected movie.

-To log in to the application, use the following data:
+To log in to the application, use:

  - Username -> 1234
  - Password -> 1234